Pseudodifferential Weyl calculus on vector bundles: Properties of the Weyl quantization

 For scalar pseudodifferential operators on $\mathbb{R}^{n}$, it is well known that the complex conjugate symbol in the $\tau$-quantization defines the adjoint of the operator in the $(1-\tau)$-quantization; see, for example, \cite[Thm.~23.5]{Shubin}.
-In particular, this implies that the Weyl quantization ($\tau = \frac{1}{2}$) of a real-valued symbol induces a (formally) self-adjoint operator.
-In this section, we will show that the same property holds for the Weyl quantization in \cref{Def:WeylQuant}.
+In particular, this implies that the Weyl quantization, corresponding to $\tau=\frac{1}{2}$, maps real-valued symbols to formally self-adjoint operators.
+In this section, we establish the corresponding statement for the bundle-valued Weyl quantization introduced in \cref{Def:WeylQuant}.
+In the present geometric setting, the quantization depends on the choice of a cut-off function only modulo $h^\infty$-smoothing operators, and the symbol is recovered only modulo $h^\infty$-smoothing symbols.
+Accordingly, the equivalence between fiberwise self-adjoint Weyl symbols and formally self-adjoint Weyl quantizations will be formulated modulo these semiclassical smoothing remainders.